Chemicals In School Cleaning Supplies Impact Students' Health

-In many instances, chemicals are also used to combat or cover up bigger problems like mold, and are equally has harmful to our children.
+In many instances, chemicals are also used to combat or cover up bigger problems like mold and are equally as harmful to our children.
 This is an additional element to consider when you approach your local school or district.
-It is critical since chemicals in cleaning products and procedures used in schools are supposed to keep our kids safe and cancer free! ""Among U.S. residents, 1 in 2 men and 1 in 3 women will develop cancer at some point in their lifetimes.
+It is critical since chemicals in cleaning products and procedures used in schools are supposed to keep our kids safe and cancer free!
+"Among U.S. residents, 1 in 2 men and 1 in 3 women will develop cancer at some point in their lifetimes.
 Research shows that environmental factors trigger diseases like cancer, especially when someone has a family history," said Kenneth Olden, Ph.D., director of the National Institute of Environmental Health Sciences and the National Toxicology Program, which prepared the report for HHS" (medicinenet.com)

 In the meantime, you may also want to look at the chemicals in cleaning supplies and products that you're using in your home.
 Start by reading and researching the labels, which may lead to some scary findings!
 Also research companies like GenEon who offer toxic free cleaning supplies and products.
-GenEon is leading the charge to this very serious problem with a very simple solution.
+GenEon is leading the charge against this very serious problem with a very simple solution.